Psychedelic art

-Psychedelic art (also known as psychedelia) is art, graphics or visual displays related to or inspired by psychedelic experiences and hallucinations known to follow the ingestion of psychedelic drugs such as LSD, psilocybin, and DMT.
+Psychedelic art (also known as psychedelia) is art, graphics or visual displays related to or inspired by psychedelic experiences and hallucinations known to follow the ingestion of psychedelic drugs such as LSD, psilocybin, and dimethyltryptamine (DMT).
 Coined by British psychologist Humphry Osmond, the term "psychedelic" means "mind revealing".
 By that definition, all artistic efforts to depict the inner world of the psyche may be considered "psychedelic".

 In common parlance "psychedelic art" refers above all to the art movement of the late 1960s counterculture and early 1970s counterculture.
 Featuring highly distorted or surreal visuals, bright colors and full spectrums and animation (including cartoons) to evoke, convey, or enhance psychedelic experiences.

 Psychedelic visual arts were a counterpart to psychedelic rock music.
 Concert posters, album covers, liquid light shows, liquid light art, murals, comic books, underground newspapers and more reflected not only the kaleidoscopically swirling colour patterns typical of psychedelic hallucinations, but also revolutionary political, social and spiritual sentiments inspired by insights derived from these psychedelic states of consciousness.
 In the 2000s there has been a revival of psychedelics and psychedelic art with some prominent artists, like Raul Lopez Pomares.